jerryhgladinet/docs/admin/source/chapter04.rst

     Now the following guide will assume you are a tenant administrator, which is not the default cluster administrator.

-You can also login directly to the web portal as the tenant administrator instead of the default cluster administrator to get to the tenant administrator management web interface.
+You can also log in directly to the web portal as the tenant administrator instead of the default cluster administrator to get to the tenant administrator management web interface.

 **********************